Topological modifications in half-edge meshes

 )->HeMesh:

-Flip half-edges from ids array if the to_flip is True.
+Flip half-edges from ids array where to_flip is True.
 Wraps flip_edge.

 to_flip = (dual_lengths < 0) & ~jnp.isnan(dual_lengths)